Cavity-assisted energy relaxation for quantum many-body simulations: Physical model

-For {simplicity}, we present our idea with $s=\frac{1}{2}$ spin systems.
-Two ground levels of an atom represent spin-down and up states, as shown in Fig.~\ref{fig:level}.
-To begin with, let us write the Hamiltonian of the quantum simulator as $H_0=\sum_{\mu=0}^{2^N-1}E_\mu\ket{\Psi_\mu}\bra{\Psi_\mu}$, where $E_\mu$ is the $\mu$th eigenenergy with $E_\mu\le{E_\nu}$ for $\mu<\nu$, $\ket{\Psi_\mu}$ is the $\mu$th eigenstate, and $N$ is the number of spins.
-We assume that the ground state $\ket{\Psi_0}$ is nondegenerate.
-Our aim is to figure out a process that allows cooling ($\ket{\Psi_\mu}\rightarrow\ket{\Psi_\nu}$ for $\mu>\nu$) but forbids heating ($\mu<\nu$).
-First, we note that in the aforementioned simulations, spontaneous emission is not feasible as a relaxation channel for three main reasons: (i) As the spontaneous emission rate is larger than the characteristic energy scale of the simulator, the energy levels can not be resolved due to the line broadening. (ii) The spontaneous emission destroys the atomic coherence, hence the coherences within the many-body states. (iii) As atomic excited levels are out of the spin subspace in consideration, the energy of the simulator is not clearly defined when the atom is excited.
-For {these} reasons, we need to introduce some ancillary DOF so that energy is first transferred coherently to it and then relaxed from it.
+Note that in the aforementioned simulations, spontaneous emission is not feasible as a relaxation channel for the following reasons: (i) As the spontaneous emission rate is generally larger than the characteristic energy scale of the simulator, the energy levels can not be resolved due to the line broadening. (ii) The spontaneous emission destroys the atomic coherence, hence the coherences within the many-body states. (iii) As atomic excited levels are out of the spin subspace in consideration, the energy of the simulator is not clearly defined when the atom is excited. (iv) Given complicated energy profiles of strongly correlated systems, it is impractical (or even impossible for many atoms) to discriminate between cooling and heating transitions only by their respective frequencies.
+One requires a mechanism to obstruct heating regardless of the frequencies of driving fields.

+For the above reasons, we need to introduce some ancillary DOF so that energy is first transferred coherently to it and then relaxed from it.
 Let us denote by $\ket{\Psi_\mu,n}$ the state of the system along with the ancillary mode in the $n$th excited state.
-Our strategy is to find such a transition as $\ket{\Psi_\mu,n}\leftrightarrow\ket{\Psi_\nu,n+1} \rightarrow\ket{\Psi_\nu,n}$ for $\mu>\nu$. {Note that the irreversible transition in the internal DOF is attained by destroying the coherence of the external DOF.} It is worth comparing this with the sideband cooling {that works in an opposite way}.
-Denoting by $\ket{g}$ and $\ket{e}$ the atomic ground and the excited states, respectively, the sideband cooling can be represented as $\ket{g,n}\leftrightarrow\ket{e,n-1}\rightarrow\ket{g,n-1}$.
+Our strategy is to find such a transition as $\ket{\Psi_\mu,n}\leftrightarrow\ket{\Psi_\nu,n+1} \rightarrow\ket{\Psi_\nu,n}$.
+Provided that the former part of the transition preserves the energy of the whole system, a transition with $\mu>\nu$ is favored as the energy of $\ket{n+1}$ is larger than that of $\ket{n}$.
+Note that the irreversible transition in the internal DOF is attained by destroying the coherence of the external DOF rather than by destroying that of the internal DOF.
+It is worth comparing this with the sideband cooling {that works in an opposite way}.
+Denoting by $\ket{g}$ and $\ket{e}$ the atomic ground and the excited states, respectively, the sideband cooling can be represented as $\ket{n,g}\leftrightarrow\ket{n-1,e}\rightarrow\ket{n-1,g}$.

 It can be seen that the cavity field is best suited for the above purpose.
 Among various possibilities, we consider a situation where one cavity is coupled to the quantum simulator, as depicted in Fig.~\ref{fig:level}.
 Two transitions $\ket\downarrow_j\leftrightarrow\ket{e}_j$ and $\ket\uparrow_j\leftrightarrow\ket{e}_j$ of the $j$th atom are coupled, respectively, to the two orthogonally polarized cavity modes, whose annihilation operators are denoted by $a_1$ and $a_2$, with coupling rates $g_{1j}$ and $g_{2j}$ and detunings $\Delta_1$ and $\Delta_2$.
 The classical field with Rabi frequency $\Omega_{xj}$ ($x=1,2$) is also applied with detuning $\Delta_x+\delta_x$.
 We take a large detuning regime where $\Delta_x,\Delta_1-\Delta_2{\gg}g_{xj},\Omega_{xj},\delta_x$.
 In this regime, the atomic excitation is suppressed and the conventional adiabatic elimination method can be used to yield the effective Hamiltonian~\cite{james:2007a}